Culture of Health Program Events & Webinars

 August 8, 2018 | Washington, DC

-On August 8, 2018, the National Academy of Medicine will host the third meeting of its ongoing Culture of Health program to engage allies in the Culture of Health movement.
-Objectives of this meeting are to provide and discuss concrete examples of the successes and challenges in creating programs and policies at the community level, determine which elements and resources would be most beneficial to support communities in advancing their health equity and/or social determinants of health agendas through the use of a digital hub, and to identify strategies to message community efforts and health equity to diverse audiences including local and national funders.
+On August 8, 2018, the National Academy of Medicine hosted the third meeting of its ongoing Culture of Health program to engage allies in the Culture of Health movement.
+Objectives of this meeting were to provide and discuss concrete examples of the successes and challenges in creating programs and policies at the community level, determine which elements and resources would be most beneficial to support communities in advancing their health equity and/or social determinants of health agendas through the use of a digital hub, and to identify strategies to message community efforts and health equity to diverse audiences including local and national funders.

 Engaging Allies in the Culture of Health Movement: Stakeholder Meeting #2